Bull Riders Only: History

 Michael Gaffney, one of the founders of the PBR, described how tough it was to make ends meet when he was bull riding in the PRCA.
 He said that when BRO came along, it paid more, but he described Sullivan as a dictator.
 At one meeting in Denver, many veteran riders walked out after Sullivan tried to get some of the most notable riders to sign exclusivity rights.
-Riders such as Hedeman, Lambert, and Cody Custer were in this group, which Sullivan needed to attract enough fans.
+Riders such as Hedeman, Lambert, and Custer were in this group, which Sullivan needed to attract enough fans.
 For younger riders like himself, Gaffney related that Sullivan used "ploy and scare tactics" to sign that contract.
 Sullivan had tried to get Hedeman and Lambert into events, but left out Custer out because, according to Gaffney, "he didn't like him."
 Eventually, all of the riders gave Sullivan an ultimatum: include Custer or none of them would compete.

 In 1993, Acme Boots became the title sponsor of the BRO tour, thus becoming the Acme Bull Riders Only Series.

 In 1994, Wrangler Jeans became the new title sponsor of the BRO tour, thus renaming it the Wrangler Bull Riders Only Series.

-In the 1997-1998 season, BRO introduced a series of lower-level events that allowed riders to work their way up to the televised Wrangler Bull Riders Only Series.
-However, that season, BRO was struggling financially as a result of the previous season's World Finals being the most expensive event the organization had ever produced and because the bull riding market in the United States at the time could not support two professional tours.
-Just shortly before that season's World Finals event was scheduled to take place, BRO went out of business.
+In the 1997-1998 season, BRO introduced a series of lower-level events, the Super Bull Tour and Bull Stomping Tour, which allowed riders to work their way up to the televised newly-named Wrangler Pro Tour.
+The World Finals event for said season was scheduled to take place in Las Vegas again.
+However, BRO was struggling financially as a result of the previous season's World Finals being the most expensive event the organization had ever produced and because the bull riding market in the United States at the time could not support two professional tours.
+BRO ended up going out of business in the spring of 1998.
+Following its collapse, some annual BRO events became sanctioned by the PBR.

 David Fournier, from Raceland, Louisiana, is one of the founders of the PBR, a seven-time NFR qualifier and four-time qualifier for the PBR World Finals.
 He lays the blame for the failure of BRO squarely on the shoulders of its founder, Shaw Sullivan.
 According to Fournier, Sullivan was resolute that riders attempt three bulls a night, but after two, they "didn't have anything left", yet they were paired with Bodacious-like eliminator matchups.
 He said, "Had BRO taken care of the business end of it and let the bull riders control the bull riding part of it, I think it would be what the PBR is today."